What is a kidney ultrasound?

 You may be asked to remove clothing.
 If so, you will be given a gown to wear.

-You will lie on an exam table on your belly and you will be told when to move positions for different kidney views.
+You will lie on an exam table on your belly and you will be told when to move positions for different kidney views if needed.

 The technologist will put a clear gel on the skin over the area to be looked at.
 The gel may feel cool or cold when it's first put on your skin.

 The technologist will press the transducer against the skin and move it over the area being studied.